Home » Garden » The Best Treatment for Poison Ivy

 So I started researching home remedies as well as other products on the market.
 I even cut the leaves from my aloe plants to help cool the itching burning sensation that spread throughout my legs.

 Through research, I found lots of positive reviews for Zanfel.
-With no healing in sight, I was so desperate for a cure that I bought it and let me tell you, it was the only thing that really helped with the pain, suffering and healing process.
+With no healing in sight, I was so desperate for a cure that I bought it, and let me tell you, it was the only thing that really helped with the pain, suffering, and healing process.

+From the very first use, that rash started to improve.
 Since that happened to me, I keep this product on hand.
 Zanfel was not well stocked in local pharmacies.
 And where I did find it, the product was more expensive than online.

 close up of shade garden with red and pink azaleas, acer palmatum and hellebores lenten rose